Equim-chan/Mortal/docs/src/user/docker.md

 In this case, the POV's player ID is 2, because his seat is West at E1.

 Mortal speaks mjai <!-- TODO: link to doc -->, a simple and easy-to-read stream format for mahjong records.
-From the perspective of player 2, the equivalant masked mjai events he has perceived so far are:
+From the perspective of player 2, the equivalent masked mjai events he has perceived so far are:

 ```js
 {"type":"start_game"}